Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Sunbury - West, placing the area among the bottom 25% of areas assessed nationally

-Sunbury - West averaged approximately 34 new dwelling approvals annually from FY-21 to FY-25, with a total of 173 homes approved during this period.
-As of FY-26, there have been 5 approvals so far.
+Sunbury - West averaged approximately 34 new dwelling approvals annually between FY21 and FY25, with a total of 173 homes approved during this period.
+As of FY26, 8 dwellings have been approved.

-The population has declined in recent years, suggesting that the new supply has likely kept pace with demand, providing good options for buyers.
-The average construction cost value of new homes was $318,000.
-Compared to Greater Melbourne, Sunbury - West had significantly less development activity, 83.0% below the regional average per person, indicating stronger demand and values for established dwellings.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
-New developments consisted of 69.0% detached houses and 31.0% attached dwellings, offering a range of housing types from spacious family homes to more affordable compact options.
-This shift indicates decreasing availability of developable sites and changing lifestyles requiring diverse housing options.
+The population has declined in recent years, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
+The average construction cost value of new homes is $318,000.
+Compared to Greater Melbourne, Sunbury - West has significantly less development activity, 83.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings, which is also under the national average.
+This indicates the area's established nature and suggests potential planning limitations.
+New development in Sunbury - West consists of 69.0% detached houses and 31.0% attached dwellings.

 Frequently Asked Questions - Development